Cane toads in Australia: Introduction and spread

 Since their release, toads have rapidly multiplied.
 By 2011 they were estimated to number over 200 million and have been known to spread diseases, thereby affecting local biodiversity.
 Not only has the introduction of the toads caused significant environmental detriment, but there is no evidence that they have affected the number of cane beetles which they were introduced to prey upon.

 The spread of cane toads was slow at first but, by 1959, they had colonised most of Queensland's east coast.
 In 1964, they appeared in the Gulf of Carpentaria.
 By 1978, they had reached the border of New South Wales and, by 1984, they had reached the Queensland/Northern Territory border.
 In March 2001, the invasion front entered the wetlands of the heritage-listed Kakadu National Park and, by 2009, the toads were close to the Northern Territory/Western Australian border, and by 2011 had become established in irrigation areas around Kununurra, in WA's north.

 They have also spread south into northern New South Wales, with one isolated community in Port Macquarie.
 An isolated colony found in 2010 in the south of Sydney, at Taren Point, was later eradicated.
 By 2019, they had become a pest in the Torres Strait Islands, probably carried there by boat.
 By 2022 cane toads had been sighted as far south as Bankstown, southwest of Sydney.
 In 2023 cane toads were found in Dural, northwest of Sydney.

 The toads on the western frontier of their advance have evolved larger legs, which is thought to be related to their ability to travel farther.
 As a consequence of their longer legs, larger bodies, and faster movement, about 10% of the leading-edge cane toads have also developed arthritis.
-Cane toads are estimated to migrate around 40 km per year as of 1994, but new research in 2014 indicated that the migration rate had increased to 60 km per year on the western front.
+The toads were estimated to be advancing the frontier at a rate if 40 km per year in 1994, and in 2014 the rate of advance was estimated to have risen to 60 km per year on the western front.